aurmich/module_notify_fila3/README.md

 ## 🌟 Key Features

 - **Multi-format Support**: Create notifications with rich content, including text, images, and links.
-- **Notification Queue**: Handle multiple notifications efficiently with a built-in queue system.
+- **Queueable Actions**: Handle multiple notifications efficiently with Spatie's Queueable Actions.
-- **Event Listeners**: Integrate easily with your application’s events to trigger notifications automatically.
+- **Event Listeners**: Integrate easily with your application's events to trigger notifications automatically.
 - **Custom Notification Channels**: Organize notifications into different channels to keep users informed about relevant updates.
-- **Configurable Display Options**: Choose how and where notifications appear, from pop-ups to in-page alerts.
+- **Filament Blade Components**: Beautiful and responsive UI components powered by Filament.
 - **User Preferences Management**: Allow users to customize their notification settings for a personalized experience.
 - **Integration with External APIs**: Seamlessly connect with third-party services to fetch or send notifications.